 Kuala Lumpur (or simply KL) is the capital and the largest city in Malaysia.
 It is recognized as the heart beat of Malaysia, serving as its cultural, commercial and transportation centre.
 It is the fastest growing metropolitan region in the country in terms of population as well as economy.

-Over the next few decades, Kuala Lumpur has been transformed into a thriving metropolis from a tin-mining village in just 150 years with modern transportation systems, office towers, commercial buildings, hotels, mega shopping malls and spectacular buildings like theKL Tower and Petronas Twin Towers.
+Over the next few decades, Kuala Lumpur has been transformed into a thriving metropolis from a tin-mining village in just 150 years.
+This has seen Kuala Lumpur grow with modern transportation systems, office towers, commercial buildings, hotels, mega shopping malls and spectacular buildings like theKL Tower and Petronas Twin Towers.

 Temperatures tend to remain constant.
 Maximums hover between 31 °C and 33 °C (88-92 °F) and have never exceeded 37 °C (99 °F), while minimums hover between 22 °C and 23.5 °C (71-74 °F) and have never fallen below 19 °C (66 °F).
 Kuala Lumpur typically receives 2,266 mm (89.2 in) of rain annually; June and July are relatively dry, but even then rainfall typically exceeds 125 mm (5 in) per month.

 Bukit Bintang, has the highest concentration of shopping outlets in Kuala Lumpur, spans over 3 roads which are Jalan Bukit Bintang, Jalan Imbi and Jalan Sultan Ismail.
 A number of large shopping malls within the area cater to varying budgets.
 Fans of electronic gadgets would delight in the multitude of choices at Low Yat Plaza, whilst shoppers hunting for the latest in affordable Asian style should definitely check out Times Square and Bukit Bintang / Sungei Wang Plaza.

 Several popular malls lie outside the Golden Triangle.
 The Bangsar and Midvalley areas are home to some of the best shopping malls in KL, namely the MidValley Megamall and the adjacent upmarket The Gardens, the cozier Bangsar Village and Bangsar Shopping Center in Bangsar.
-The Damansara area in the north-west of Kuala Lumpur is the home of the only IKEA outlet in the country, locally operated Ikano Power Centre, NiuXehSui at Ara Damansara, The Curve shopping mall, Cathay Multi Screen Cinemas and 1 Utama, another shopping mall is situated less than one kilometer away.
+Meanwhile, the Damansara area in the north-west of Kuala Lumpur is the home of the only IKEA outlet in the country, locally operated Ikano Power Centre, NiuXehSui at Ara Damansara, The Curve shopping mall, Cathay Multi Screen Cinemas and 1 Utama, another shopping mall is situated less than one kilometer away.